-All students must meet clinical requirements as specified by the dates below and must be current through the entire semester.
+All students must meet clinical requirements as specified by the dates below and must be current through the entire semester or according to the facility policy.
 Failure to provide the following clinical requirements will prohibit the student from being admitted, re-admitted or progressing in the Associate Degree in Nursing Program.
 Documentation must be submitted and approved by the following deadlines:

-August 1st - Fall Semester January 1st - Spring Semester June 1st - Summer Semesters
+August 1st - Fall Semester January 1st - Spring Semester

+June 1st - Summer Semesters

-- 1. Following notification of acceptance into the nursing program, students must submit documentation of the following which have been completed within three (3) months prior to admission to the program: - a.
+- 1. Following notification of acceptance into the nursing program, students must submit current (completed in the last three months) documentation of: - a.
 Good health as evidenced by a physical examination. - b.
 Two-step Mantoux test or TB titer or two annual Mantoux tests with the second Mantoux test within 12 months of the first Mantoux test - c.
 A passport-type photo. - d.
 Completion of an Ohio Bureau of Criminal Identification and Investigation (BCI) and Federal Background Check (FBI).
 Based on the results of the federal and civilian background check, access may be denied to clinical facilities at any time during the nursing program.
 A denial for clinical placement results in the inability to meet the program requirements.
 If a student is unable to meet the requirements, they cannot graduate from the Associate Degree in Nursing Program at Kent State University. - e.
-A ten (10) panel urine drug screen for the following substances: cocaine, marijuana, opiate morphine, amphetamine, methamphetamine, benzodiazepine, barbiturates, methadone, oxycodone, methylenedioxy methamphetamine. - 2.
+A negative ten (10) panel urine or blood drug screen for the following substances: cocaine, marijuana, opiate morphine, amphetamine, methamphetamine, benzodiazepine, barbiturates, methadone, oxycodone, methylenedioxy methamphetamine. - 2.
 Following notification of acceptance into the nursing program, students must submit documentation of: - a.
 Certification by the American Heart Association in Basic Cardiac Life Support, including adult, child and infant two-man resuscitation that is current through the semester of admission. - b.
 Specified immunizations and/or titers. - 3.
-The Mantoux test must be renewed every year. - 4.
-Documentation of the influenza vaccine must be submitted annually. - 5.
+The one step Mantoux test and the TB titer must be renewed every year.

+- 4. Documentation of the influenza vaccine must be submitted annually. - 5.
 Readmitted students who have been out of the program more than one semester must provide documentation of the following which have been completed within three (3) months prior to readmission to the program: - a.
 Good health as evidenced by a physical examination. - b.
-Two-step Mantoux test or TB titer or two annual Mantoux tests with the second Mantoux test within 12 months of the first Mantoux test
+Two-step Mantoux test or TB titer or two annual Mantoux tests with the second Mantoux test within 12 months of the first Mantoux test - c.
+Completion of an Ohio Bureau of Criminal Identification and Investigation (BCI) and Federal Background Check (FBI).
+Based on the results of the federal and civilian background check, access may be denied to clinical facilities at any time during the